A tale of two Wentworths

 At the heart of Wentworth Castle Gardens is a story of bitter family feud.

 The Wentworths were one of the most important families in Yorkshire.
-Long before the time of the English Civil War, members of the Wentworth family had held seats of power and influence in the area, building the imposing estate at Wentworth Woodhouse in South Yorkshire as their home.
+Long before the time of the English Civil War (1642-1651), members of the Wentworth family had held seats of power and influence in the area, building the imposing estate at Wentworth Woodhouse in South Yorkshire as their home.

 When William Wentworth, the 2nd Earl of Strafford (1626-1695) died childless, his relative Thomas Wentworth (1672-1739) expected to inherit the family fortune and their grand home at Wentworth Woodhouse.
-However in 1695 his hopes were dashed when the fortune and Wentworth Woodhouse instead passed to his cousin, Thomas Watson.
+However his hopes were dashed when the fortune and Wentworth Woodhouse instead passed to his cousin, Thomas Watson.

-Infuriated, Thomas Wentworth used his skills as a successful soldier and diplomat to plot revenge.
+Infuriated, Thomas Wentworth used his skills as a soldier and diplomat to plot revenge.
 Within a few years he had bought, extended and renamed his own house and estate, just six miles away from Wentworth Woodhouse, here at the estate we now know as Wentworth Castle.
 In 1711 he was even able to acquire the old family title, the Earldom of Strafford – all to outshine his “obnoxious relative”.

-The rivalry continued into the next generation, as Thomas Wentworth's son William continued to expand and develop the estate after his father's death.
-This estate, recognised today as one of the UK's greatest 18th century landscapes, was clearly a source of great pride to both, the gardens are a celebration of wealth, created at a colossal human cost.
+The rivalry continued into the next generation, as Thomas Wentworth's son William (1722-91) continued to expand and develop the estate after his father's death.
+A source of great pride to both, the gardens are a celebration of wealth, created at a colossal human cost.